Adamk99k/How-well-do-you-know-crypto/README.md

 <br>
 <br>
 When designing this project i had in mind a very simple looking site.
 For the actual WireFrame / mockup i used <a href="https://balsamiq.com/">Balsamiq Wireframes.</a><br>
 want to see the mockup?
-Here it is.
+Here it is.#<br>
+View the live site <a href="https://adamk99k.github.io/How-well-do-you-know-crypto/">Here</a>
 </p>
 <img src="assets/images/Wireframe.png" alt="image of mockup wireframe" style="max-width: 100%;">